“But of Him you are in Christ Jesus, who became for us wisdom from God—and righteousness and sanctification and redemption—”

 We are what we are because of what God did in Christ.

 God views our identity in Christ.
-We hold the same status quo as Jesus holds in the presence of God.
+We hold the same status quo as Jesus in God’s presence.
 Every person who places their faith in the finished work of God stands perfect before God.

 Eph 1:3, Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ,